-Rita Hutchinson: Marketing and product development specialist, jewelry purist (mixed metals are great, mixed qualities make me twitch), dabbler in almost all techniques, bead and tool hoarder, baker, pool player.
+Rita Hutchinson: Marketing and product development specialist, jewelry purist (mixed metals are great, mixed qualities make me twitch), designer and dabbler in almost all jewelry techniques, bead and tool hoarder, baker, pool player.

 Rita's comments about a few of her favorite jewelry making supplies:

 #05-750-13-152 Metallic Blue Crystal Skull Bead This bead says "rock and roll".
 The metallic blue color is a great complement to this angular skull design.
 Make simple earrings with these beads.

 #27-399-01 Barrel Shape Mirage Bead Mirage Beads are a fun reminder of the mood rings I remember as a child.
 These can be incorporated with other types of beads or simply strung on gossamer floss, for a fun color-changing bracelet.